sdsanchezm/javascript-all/knex1/README.md

 select * from customers;
 ```

-## Creating the endpoing using express:
+## Creating the endpoint using express:
 - Create the endpoint, using express, and method get:
 ```
 const express = require('express');